 The Book of Angels by Audrey Ebbs

 Unlike The Encyclopedia of Near-Death Experiences, there is a real book that bears the title The Book of Angels.
 It was written by Todd Jordan and illustrated by Ruth Thompson and L.A.
 Williams.
-That book was released in 2012, and as you can see on their website, it is available on Amazon, the place Prairie supposedly ordered her books from.
+That book was released in 2012, as you can see on Amazon’s website, the place Prairie supposedly ordered her books from.